 View the Marco Polo deck plan

 Below are some popular stops for mini cruises around Europe, this is just an idea of where you may stop and what you can do.
 Please note that itineraries and timings will vary by date and company.

 Located between Bruges, Brussels and Antwerp, Ghent is a medieval canal city in the heart of Belgium.
-Known to be a great stop on a Mini Cruise, Ghent has a wealth of attractions to explore from the Castle of the Counts, St Michael’s Bridge to St Bavos Cathedral.
+Known to be a great stop, Ghent has a wealth of attractions to explore from the Castle of the Counts, St Michael’s Bridge to St Bavos Cathedral.
 Then after exploring the city you can retire back to the ship to relax.

-A popular stop for mini cruises Bilbao is a thriving city located in North Spain.
+A popular stop is Bilbao is a thriving city located in North Spain.
 Frequently visited tourist attractions include the Guggenheim Museum, the Dona Casilda Park and Plaza Nueva.
 If your cruise stops here you can spend the day exploring popular Old Town and then see the contrasting newer architecture like the Guggenheim Museum building.

-Thought to be a regular stop when on a mini cruise you can explore Edinburgh, when your ship docks for the day.
+Perhaps you could explore Edinburgh when your ship docks for the day.
 Visit Edinburgh Castle in all its glory towering over the city or spend a few hours browsing stores on Princes Street.
-Edinburgh is a great city for all ages to explore and will definitely add to your mini cruise experience.